Scan-o-Matic/fake-scanimage/README.md

 ## Using more/different images

-To limit its size, the image only comes with three images.
+To limit its size, the (docker) image only comes with three (scanned) images.
 If you want to use more or use a different set of images, you need to add them to the docker
 container: